afmeirelles/devgrid-challenge/README.md

 2. Run tests: `npm test`

 ## IATE architecture
-If you're interested in find more about the architecture used in this project, [please check out my article about it]: (https://www.linkedin.com/pulse/iate-yet-another-clean-architecture-andré-feijó-meirelles)
+If you're interested in find more about the architecture used in this project, [please check out my article about it](https://www.linkedin.com/pulse/iate-yet-another-clean-architecture-andré-feijó-meirelles)